 - Throat and tongue muscles that are more relaxed than normal

 Sleep Apnea Treatment

-Sleep apnea may be treated with lifestyle changes such as losing weight, minimizing alcohol consumption and quitting smoking.
-Individuals who suffer from severe cases of sleep apnea that may lead to serious medical conditions, may benefit from surgery.
-The goal of most surgical procedures is to remove the excess tissue from the nose or throat and open upper air passages to facilitate breathing.
+Sleep apnea may be treated with lifestyle changes such as losing weight, minimizing alcohol consumption, and quitting smoking.
+Individuals who suffer from severe cases of sleep apnea that may lead to serious medical conditions such as high blood pressure and heart problems may require surgery.
+In these surgeries, the goal is to remove excess tissue from the nose and/or throat to open the air passages to facilitate breathing.

 Schedule a Consultation